savantcare/ptfile/ptclient/docs/forms.md

 Data is stored with the timeline

-# Q4) What are the different possible form states?
+# Q4) What are the different possible user scenarios?

 ### Before hitting submit the possibilities are: